lyz-code/repository-orm/docs/models.md

 We've created the [Entity][repository_orm.model.Entity] class based on the pydantic's `BaseModel` to enforce that they have the integer `id_` attribute, used for comparison and hashing of entities.

+They also have a private `_model_name` attribute with the name of the model.